shazaaly/node-ecommerce/README.md

 Node-ecommerce
-Node.js E-Commerce App with REST API | MongoDB | Advanced Authentication Sure, here's the README.md content as a continuous text block for easy copying:
+E-Commerce App with REST API | MongoDB | Advanced Authentication

 Overview
 This is a Node.js e-commerce project that allows users to browse products, add them to their cart, and complete purchases.